Dilli822/100DaysOfMaths/Readme.md

 | 6   | - Continuity theorems and properties, continuity and discontinuity with numerical examples, https://x.com/dilli_hangrae/status/1859457655363993858
 | 7   | - Important theorem on limits logarithm & exponential functions e, Standard examples, Plots & Visualizations, https://x.com/dilli_hangrae/status/1859897454684213412
 | 8   | Precise Definition of Limit and advanc concept, https://x.com/dilli_hangrae/status/1860158625907638305
+| 9   | Precise Defintion of Limit with advance concept and graphs, https://x.com/dilli_hangrae/status/1860562541430358375
 #### 💬 Get Involved
 Connect with me on social media or comment on my posts if you are interested in explore my learnings.